alexalemi/blog.alexalemi.com/imaginary-results.md

 See for instance <a href="https://arxiv.org/pdf/0904.0156.pdf"><i>A Formal Definition of Reference Priors</i></a> by Berger, Bernardo and Sun.
 For a more modern take I really like see <a href="https://arxiv.org/abs/1705.01166"><i>Maximizing the information learned from finite data selects a simple model</i></a> by Mattingly et al. and <a href="https://arxiv.org/abs/2205.03343"><i>Far from Asymptopia</i></a> by Abbott and Machta.
 </aside>

-However lacking previous experiments, I often feel at a loss.
+However, lacking previous experiments, I often feel at a loss.
 There are many frameworks for designing priors that people have proposed.
 Laplace originally motivated a flat prior for the Bernoulli likelihood by appealing to the *principle of indifference*.<sup><a href="#indifference">2</a></sup>
 <a href="https://en.wikipedia.org/wiki/Jeffreys_prior">Jeffreys</a> taught us how to build priors that were reparameterization-independent.
 Jaynes would argue for choosing priors by appealing to symmetries.<sup><a href="#jaynes-priors">3</a></sup> Bernardo suggested choosing priors to maximize the information you extract from data, so called <i>reference priors</i>.<sup><a href="#reference">4</a></sup> Gelman and friends tout <i>weakly informative priors</i>.
 There are even whole [lists of common recommendations](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations).